Al-Muhaidib: History

 The first company was founded in 1946- under the name Abdulatif and Abdulkadir Al-Muhaidib Company.
 Its main interest was selling wholesale building materials and foodstuffs.
 In 1959 the company name was changed to Al-Muhaidib and Al-Nafea Company, and in 1979 it was changed again to A.K Al-Muhaidib & Sons Group of Companies.

 A.K.
 Al-Muhaidib & Sons group of companies began its life in the food products industry in 1959, marketing and distributing rice.
 Although this sector has remained the fastest-growing within the group, allowing the company to expand its portfolio to include other grains and eventually leading to the establishment of a retail outlet chain, Giant Stores (Now merged with Panda).
-The group's other main interest, building materials, has thrived along with Saudi Arabia's economic and industrial development.
+The group's other main interest, building materials, has been connected with Saudi Arabia's economic and industrial development.

 Food & Retail

 Mayar Foods

 In Saudi Arabia, and the GCC, one of the fastest growing companies within the Al-Muhaidib Group is Mayar Foods Co. (formerly Al-Muhaidib Foods).
 Established in 1959, the company has become a specialist in all facets of rice distribution and marketing.
-The company now has the distinction of being a major player in the food industry.

 By expanding its product lines to include Pasta, and the distribution of Barilla Pasta in Saudi Arabia, the company continues its strategy of acquiring national and international products.
 This has resulted in developing a vast network of sales offices.
-This growth has led to the availability of Mayar Foods products in every food outlet throughout the Kingdom.

 Mayar Foods is one of the top 15 suppliers to all Saudi retailers, and has been growing ever since.